ebabian/Stocked/README.md

 Stocked is user friendly for all age groups but is targeted for people 20+ years old.

+#### User Story:
+Are you buying produce you're excited to cook meals with and then forget about it in your fridge and it gets moldy?
+Stress no further, with Stocked you can track your food and plan recipes based on the produce you have.
+It's hard to keep track of all the food you have, but with Stocked we'd like to help make that easier for you.

 #### Features:
 - Log in, Sign up, and Log Out